 It will look something like this.

 If you ever learned anything about digital marketing, it’s the fact that users come first.
-User experience will play a key role in 2021 SEO.
+User experience plays a key role in SEO.

 In fact, most of the advice I mentioned earlier is based on enhancing your brand’s UX.
 Following are additional resources to help you improve your brand image with the users.

 The user experience is the heart of every marketing goal.
-2021 will be no exception, so keep this in mind as you consider the above strategies.
+So keep this in mind as you consider the above strategies.

 Yes, great SEO is all about increasing your odds of ranking well with Google.
 Nonetheless, even more importantly, it’s about establishing yourself as an authoritative and trustworthy business that your visitors can count on in any given moment.